 - The road runs along the beach edge and gets a pounding in the winter easterly winds.
 There is a woolshed, farmhouses and a quietly rusting whale pot in the bay.

-- TOM CANES BAY Beach access with a reserve, picnic tables and toilet.
-There is a collection of holiday baches each surrounded by bush.
+- Tom Canes Bay Beach access with a reserve, picnic tables and toilet.
+There is a collection of holiday beaches each surrounded by bush.

 ROBIN HOOD BAY

 - Cobb cottage, wattle and daub (1854) originally constructed for whaling captain and his new wife.
 It is one of the oldest buildings in Marlborough.
 Visitors cannot enter the cottage.
 There is signage outside describing the cottage’s past.